All Episodes

 So how is it that Republicans can use this as sort of like a negative attack?

-Because they're not they're not conservative, is what I've been trying to tell you.
+Because they're not conservative is what I've been trying to tell you.

-I'm trying to say we've we've got a bunch of we got a couple people in this list who are not conservative.
+I'm trying to say we've got a bunch of, we've got a couple people in this list who are not conservative.

-And that's that's why, you know, I'm I'm sitting here, I'm trying to hold the coalition of Republican Party together.
+I'm trying to hold the coalition and Republican Party together.

-If a couple people, one of the two people win this party's nomination, we're gonna we're gonna lose in a landslide to make Goldwater look like a victory.
+If a couple people, one of the two people, win this party's nomination, we're going to lose in a landslide and make Goldwater look like a victory.

-And when that when that landslide happens, the finger pointing in the Republican Party is gonna start, and everybody's gonna get blamed by everybody.
+And when that landslide happens, the finger pointing in the Republican Party is going to start, and everybody's going to get blamed by everybody.

-They'll get the they'll be assigned the duty of assigning blame.
+They'll be assigned the duty of assigning blame.

 And then we'll sit around and tell them how they're wrong.